Occupational Safety at UW Oshkosh

 Once an elevated fall hazard has been recognized, an appropriate control measure must be selected.
-Priority should be given to elimination of the fall hazard over the use of fall protection equipment.
+Priority should be given to eliminating the fall hazard over using fall protection equipment.

 The first line of defense in addressing a fall hazard is to identify and eliminate the hazard.
 If a fall hazard cannot be eliminated, the second consideration would be to assess the workplace and process and implement an effective permanent means of providing fall protection.
 If a fall hazard cannot be eliminated and changes to the workplace cannot adequately ensure the prevention of falls, the last line of defense should be to control the fall.

 Any time a worker is at a height of four feet or more, the worker is at risk and needs to be protected.
 Fall protection must be provided at four feet in general industry, five feet in maritime, and six feet in construction.
 However, fall protection must be provided regardless of the fall distance when working over dangerous equipment and machinery.
 Fall protection must be provided on roofs without 42″ high parapet walls or railings.
 Workers must use fall protection where required.
 Supervisors are jointly responsible for ensuring workers’ safety.